Bhutan Travel Guide

 • Camera

-We Provide
+What We Provide

-Two person tents with foam mattresses
+• Two-person tents with foam mattresses

-Eating utensil and kitchen equipments
+• Eating utensils and kitchen equipment

-First aid kit
+• First aid kit (carry personal medical needs)